 Compound names are simply cards names with a "+" in them.

 Suppose we create a card named Joe's Coffee+hours.
 It's name contains a "+", therefore it has a compound name.

 When we have a card with this name, we know that we have two other cards: one named Joe's Coffee, and another named hours.
 If you went to create Joe's Coffee+hours but there was no card named hours, then it would be created automatically.

-If we were to create Joe's Coffee+location and Joe's Coffee+menu, they would both share the same left part (Joe's Coffee) with our original card, Joe's Coffee+hours.
-By the same token, if we created a card named The Bumpy Grind+hours, it would share its right part (hours).
+If we were to create a new card named Joe's Coffee+menu, it would share the same left part (Joe's Coffee) with our original card, Joe's Coffee+hours.
+Similarly, if we created The Bumpy Grind+hours, it would share its right part (hours).

 This means that we can use naming patterns alone to start creating networks of information.
 With the above examples, Joe's Coffee is "plussed" to three other cards, and hours is "plussed" to two.